 Further south of Tampa Bay is Venice Beach—the Shark Tooth Capital of the World!
 A perfect day trip from Tampa Bay, you can rent shark tooth hunting gear at shops on the beach, like Sharky’s at the Pier.
 According to the Fossil Guy, the best spots here to find shark teeth are between Casey Key to the north and Manasota Key to the south.

 Want to explore MORE Florida beaches?
-We’re sharing some top picks HERE.
+We’re sharing some top picks of family-friendly beaches in Florida HERE.

 Visit a park or playground around town.
 We, of course, have a few favorites to share: